 The ALC Finance Department provides continual support to the CEO, Board and the numerous departments within the organization.
 This includes Procurement, Accounts Payable, Accounts Receivable, Payroll, Financial and Management Accounting.
 In addition to these general finance services, the Finance Department is also responsible for the investing and distributing of Royalty Monies received by all mining carried out on Groote Eylandt, on behalf of the Traditional Owners.

 The Finance Department also provides assistance to numerous Indigenous Corporations which are operating from Groote Eylandt, including but not limited to Banking, Payroll, Entity Formation, preparation of Business Activity Statements and Financial Statements, and liasing with external Auditors.

-The Human Resources (HR), Training and Development Department provides services to the ALC and 6 ORICS operating on the Groote Eylandt archipelago.
+The Human Resources (HR) and Performance Department provides services to the ALC and 6 ORICS operating on the Groote Eylandt archipelago.
 Services provided include:

 Human Resources services are provided to the ALC and ORIC’s to support:

 - employee on-boarding,

 - dispute resolution

 Workplace Health and Safety

 The ALC is committed to providing a safe working environment for all employees, contractors, and community stakeholders.